bvaughn/extensions-api-proposal-custom-performance-pane/README.md

 ### Mockups

 Here's a video demo of an integration of the current React profiling prototype with the [Firefox profiler](https://github.com/firefox-devtools/profiler).
-(The source code for thie integration can be found [here](https://github.com/bvaughn/profiler/tree/react-devtools-poc).)
+(The source code for this integration can be found [here](https://github.com/bvaughn/profiler/tree/react-devtools-poc).)

 ![Low-res preview of integration with Firefox profiler](https://user-images.githubusercontent.com/29597/70157534-aadd3b00-16ad-11ea-866b-8d4548ec6a79.gif)